Croatian wine: Coastal Croatia

-Officially, the coastal wine region runs from Istria in the north to Dalmatia to the south.
-However, due to the widely differing growing conditions, the grape varietals, and the resulting wines, the coastal region is often divided into two parts: Istria/Kvarner and Dalmatia.
+The coastal wine region runs from Istria in the north to Dalmatia to the south.
+Due to the widely differing growing conditions, the grape varietals, and the resulting wines, the coastal region is often divided into two parts: Istria/Kvarner and Dalmatia.

 Istria and Kvarner are where the warmth of the Mediterranean meets the cold from the Alps, making for a cooler climate than the southern part of the coastal region.
 A very rich red soil, rich in iron oxides, combined with the mild climate make this area ideal for wine production.
 In Istria and the north coast, the focus is on fruity, dry white wines from a wide range of grape varieties, but mostly Malvazija, as well as bold, dry reds including Teran.

-Istria has a rich history of viticulture and is one of the oldest wine regions in Europe.
-The topography of the region is hilly with an extremely long coastline.
+Istria has a history of viticulture and is one of the oldest wine regions in Europe.
+The topography of the region is hilly with long coastlines.
 This means that there is a range of microclimates across the region, allowing for the growth of a range of grape varietals and the production of a diverse catalog of wines.
 Currently, there is 4000 ha under the vine in Istria.
 At the end of the 19th century, the area under vine was 44 000 ha but this decreased dramatically after phylloxera struck the region.

 Further south, in Dalmatia, with its rocky landscapes, the islands and hillsides have an infinite variety of microclimates resulting in a winegrowing area where terroir is a crucially important factor.
 A wide range of indigenous grape varietals are grown here, the best known being Plavac Mali, the child of Zinfandel and Dobričić.
 The coastal region is divided into the following sub-regions (listed from north to south):